Vittorio Emanuele, Prince of Naples

-Prince Vittorio Emanuele of Savoy, Prince of Naples (Vittorio Emanuele Alberto Carlo Teodoro Umberto Bonifacio Amedeo Damiano Bernardino Gennaro Maria di Savoia; born 12 February 1937) is the only son of Umberto II, the last King of Italy, and his wife Marie-José of Belgium.
-Vittorio Emanuele also uses the title Duke of Savoy and claims the headship of the House of Savoy.
-These claims were disputed by supporters of his third cousin, Prince Aimone, 6th Duke of Aosta.
+Prince Vittorio Emanuele of Savoy, Prince of Naples (Vittorio Emanuele Alberto Carlo Teodoro Umberto Bonifacio Amedeo Damiano Bernardino Gennaro Maria di Savoia; 12 February 1937 – 3 February 2024), was the only son of Umberto II, the last King of Italy, and Marie-José of Belgium.
+Vittorio Emanuele also used the title Duke of Savoy and claimed the headship of the House of Savoy.
+These claims were disputed by supporters of his third cousin, Prince Amedeo, Duke of Aosta, and later by Amedeo's son, Aimone.

-He has lived for most of his life in exile, following the constitutional referendum of 1946 which affirmed the abolition of the monarchy and the creation of the Italian Republic.
-On several occasions he has been the centre of controversy in Italy and abroad due to a series of incidents, including remarks that were seen by some as anti-semitic.
+Vittorio Emanuele lived for most of his life in exile, following the 1946 Italian constitutional referendum, which affirmed the abolition of the monarchy and the creation of the Italian Republic.
+On several occasions, he was the centre of controversy in Italy and abroad due to a series of incidents, including remarks that were seen by some as antisemitic.
 He was revealed to be a member of Propaganda Due (P2), the state within a state responsible for high-level corruption and political manipulation.
-In France he was tried on a murder charge, of which he was cleared of unlawful killing but convicted of a firearms offence.
-On 16 June 2006, following an investigation started by John Woodcock of the Public Prosecutor's Office in Potenza, Italy, Vittorio Emanuele was arrested on charges of criminal association, racketeering, conspiracy, corruption and exploitation of prostitution.
-A trial on these charges began in Potenza, Italy, on 21 December 2009.
-Vittorio Emanuele di Savoia was acquitted of all charges in 2007 and 2010.
+In France, he was tried on a murder charge, of which he was cleared of unlawful killing but convicted of a firearms offence.
+Vittorio Emanuele was arrested in 2006 on charges of criminal association, racketeering, conspiracy, corruption, and exploitation of prostitution.
+He was acquitted of all charges in 2007 and 2010.

 Early life and family

-Vittorio Emanuele was born 12 February 1937 in Naples to Umberto, Prince of Piedmont, who would later become the last King of Italy as Umberto II, and Princess Marie-José of Belgium.
-When Umberto II left Italy after the monarchy was abolished by the 1946 Italian institutional referendum, the remaining members of the House of Savoy lived in exile, mostly in Switzerland and on the Portuguese Riviera, though the former king Victor Emmanuel III, grandfather to Vittorio Emanuele, lived in Egypt until his death in 1947.
-Following the separation of the exiled ex-King and ex-Queen, Vittorio Emanuele lived with his mother in an estate in Merlinge, Switzerland.
-Vittorio Emanuele and his family currently reside in Geneva.